How To Photograph A Moment In Time

 Composition For Photographers | A Useful Definition

-While the shapes and textures within the scene suggest that it would have made a pleasing black-and-white image it was the pattern of colored light falling onto the foreground, as much as the colors within the stain glass window, that determined the final outcome.
+While the shapes and textures within the scene suggest that it would have made a pleasing black-and-white image, it was the pattern of colored light falling onto the foreground, as much as the colors within the stained glass window, that determined the final outcome.

 Patient Photographers Are Rewarded By Glorious Light

 After setting up my tripod and composing the scene I noticed the light coming through the stained glass window on the right hand side of the frame.

 The intensity of the colors reaching the floor varied, from moment to moment, as the sun peaked in and out from behind cloud cover.